Sabine Aubert

-Sabine Aubert, born August 31, 1968 in Paris, is a french conductor.
-At the age of 20, she founded her own orchestra, the Odyssey Symphony Orchestra (in french Odyssée Symphonique)..
+Sabine Marie Genevieve Aubert, born 31 August 1968 in Paris, is a French conductor.
+At the age of 20, she founded her own orchestra, the Odyssey Symphony Orchestra (in French Odyssée Symphonique).
 During her career, she contributed to make symphonic music accessible to everyone.

 Biography

 Early life

 At the age of 24, she earned her conducting degree before entering the Conservatoire de Paris.
 Aubert holds a master's degree in musicology from the Sorbonne University.
 She also studied at the conservatoire of Boulonge-Billancourt and Reims.

 Career

 Conducting

 She founded the Odyssée Symphonique orchestra in 1990 at the age of 20, which she has been conducting since.
 The orchestra based in Gif-sur-Yvette, composed of 60 musicians, gives about ten concerts per year.
 He performs in France, (mainly in Paris and the Paris region) but also in England.
-Sabine Aubert has collaborated with many soloists such as Marianne Piketty (Victoires de la musique classique, International Classical Music Awards), Xavier Gagnepain, Anne Queffélec, Alexandros Kapelis, Marie-Catherine Girod.
+Aubert has collaborated with many soloists such as Marianne Piketty (Victoires de la musique classique, International Classical Music Awards), Xavier Gagnepain, Anne Queffélec, Alexandros Kapelis, Marie-Catherine Girod.

 In 2005, she was selected as assistant conductor to Kurt Masur at the Orchestre National de France.

 Her contracts have led her to conduct orchestras on international stages as a guest conductor and to participate in festivals.
 In February 2012, she was engaged as a guest conductor at the National Philharmonic Orchestra of Bacau in Romania.

 Chosen as a scholarship holder of the Richard Wagner National Circle at the Bayreuth Festival, she has participated in several master classes in co-direction.
 Gustav Meier in Germany, with orchestra of Göttingen, Marek Janowski in France and in the Netherlands, with Orchestre Français des Jeunes, Gianluigi Gelmetti and Yuri Ahronovich at the Accademia Musicale Chigiana in Italia, with Sofia Festival orchestra and Jean-Sébastien Béreau in Portugal, with Lisbon Metropolitan Orchestra.

 Aubert has the status of artist-in-residence in Essonne.